davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 begins exploring variance of the draw
 * AdditionalCoding_v006 continues exploring variance of the draw
 * AdditionalCoding_v006 continues exploring variance of the draw (4-card holds)
+* AdditionalCoding_v006 continues exploring variance of the draw (3/2/1-card holds)